European route E6: Stavå bridge instability

 The Stavå bridge (no:Stavåbrua) was built in 1942 and is located in Rennebu municipality, 3 km south of Berkåk, in Trøndelag fylke (district).
 After Norway decided to raise the maximum weight for trucks from 50 to 60 tons and Statens Vegvesen had posted a sign ordering a minimum distance of 50 meters between trucks, retired civil engineer Olav Bersås Børslett wrote a letter to local newspaper Adresse-Avisen, warning Statens Vegvesen that Stavåbrua (Stavå bridge) might get to endure heavier loads than it would be able to carry.

 After military Exercise Trident Juncture 2018 Vegvesen found out that Stavå bridge had some damage that was repaired and closer monitoring was started.
 In March 2021 Stavå bridge was found to have more cracks.
-Only one direction of driving at a time was then allowed until March 2022 when a new temporary iron bridge was opened.
+Only one direction of driving at a time was then allowed until March 2022 when a new temporary steel bridge was opened.
 A new four lane road will be opened here later, around 2030.
 The plans for the future are to repair Stavå bridge after the four lane bridge will be open, so that Stavå bridge can be used for the local road.
 The bridge is located at a place where the only alternatives are the very narrow road 6508, unsuitable for heavy vehicles or a 170 km detour using the ferry over Halsafjorden with limited capacity.